 Most people only begin thinking things through after they have left the material life.

-After death, when they experience that they left behind more than the body, they realize that they still cannot think spiritually, because they had still not begun with that during their lives on earth.
+After death, when they experience that they are more than the body that they left behind, they realize that they still cannot think spiritually, because they had still not begun with that during their lives on earth.